-There’s nothing like backpacking and going off in to the back of beyond, kicking back and relaxing in the wild embrace of off-the-grid nothingness.
-However, as enticing as it may sound, camping in dry campgrounds, without the commercial amenities and hookups, might seem a tab bit disconcerting to first-timers.
+There’s nothing like backpacking and going off into the back of beyond, kicking back and relaxing in the wild embrace of off-the-grid nothingness.
+However, as enticing as it may sound, camping in dry campgrounds, without the commercial amenities and hookups, might seem a tad bit disconcerting to first-timers.
 With a plethora of paraphernalia to pack, technicalities to take care of and ensuring safety on the road, you already have enough on your plate.
-Here’s our list of the ultimate tips of boon-docking in a travel trailer to make the most of your secluded picturesque ambiance for a memorable excursion.
+Here’s our list of the ultimate tips and tricks for boondocking in a travel trailer to make the most of your secluded picturesque ambiance for a memorable excursion.

 1. Picking a Boondocking Spot

-Look up pertinent online RV forums, blogs and discussion threads to get an idea of viable boon-docking locales.
+Look up pertinent online forums, blogs, and discussion threads to get an idea of viable boon-docking locales.
 Get to know the area before venturing down the secluded paths.
 Analyze detailed maps and get more information on each terrain that grabs your curiosity.
-The main intention of travel trailers is to roam around freely and visit places so make an itinerary of the places you want to see and search for the nearest boon-docking locations.
+The main intention of campers is to roam around freely and visit places so make an itinerary of the places you want to see and search for the nearest boondocking locations.

 To extend your stay as long as possible, you have to be mindful of water usage.
 The more water you carry, the less exasperating it will be.
 It is better to purchase a travel trailer with a bulky water holding tank and to conserve the water by exercising prudence.
 Here’s how you can safeguard water: